 Go is a great language for building web applications.
-But teaching yourself from blog posts and the standard-library documentation can often leave you with more questions than answers.
+But teaching yourself from blog posts and the standard library documentation can be a big time-sink and leave you with more questions than answers.

-By the end of the book you’ll have the understanding — and confidence — to build your own production-quality web applications with Go.
+By the end of the book, you’ll have all the knowledge and confidence that you need to build your own professional, production ready, web applications.

 So grab your copy, break out your text editor, and happy coding!